dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }
 ```
 **Restock on Resources - POST Method `/restock/`**
-Description: After every fight/battle, the user will need to purchase gold to restock their health accordingly.
-They will purchase 10 gold for 20 health, 20 gold for 40 health, and 30 gold for 60 health
+Description: After every fight/battle, the user will need to purchase gold to restock their animal's health accordingly.
+They will purchase 10 gold for 20 health, 20 gold for 40 health, and 30 gold for 60 health.

+The maximum health they can fill up to is back to 100.

 Request:
 ```
 {